jason7yn/react-cms/questions.md

-localStorage is not accessible in server side rendering, why useEffect hook can be used on server side?
+localStorage is not accessible in server side rendering - resolved why useEffect hook can be used on server side? - resolved

+optional chaining not working in my code